Nutana, Saskatoon: Government and politics

 Nutana exists within the federal electoral district of Saskatoon—University.
 It is currently represented by Corey Tochor of the Conservative Party of Canada, first elected in 2019.

 Provincially, the area is within the constituency of Saskatoon Nutana.
-It is currently represented by Cathy Sproule of the Saskatchewan New Democratic Party, first elected in 2011.
+It is currently represented by Erika Ritchie of the Saskatchewan New Democratic Party.

 In Saskatoon's non-partisan municipal politics, Nutana lies within ward 6.
 It is currently represented by Councillor Cynthia Block, first elected in 2016.